adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

         #print(f'Test loss {loss_test}')
         return loss_test, num_examples

-Having defined the data loading, model architecture, training, and evaluation we can put everything together and train our model on JAX.
-As already mentioned the :code:`jax.grad()` is defined and passed to :code:`train()` funciton.
+Having defined the data loading, model architecture, training, and evaluation we can put everything together and train our model using JAX.
+As already mentioned, the :code:`jax.grad()` function is defined in :code:`main()` and passed to :code:`train()`.

 .. code-block:: python